Literature

 New York: Delacorte Press, 1973.

 First edition of Vonnegut's classic work.
 Octavo, original orange cloth, with drawings by the author.
-Boldly signed by Kurt Vonnegut on the half-title page.
-Near fine in a fine dust jacket.
+Boldly signed by the author in a contemporary hand, Kurt Vonnegut, Jr on the half-title page.
+Near fine in a very good dust jacket, inscription to the front free endpaper.
 Jacket design by Bob Giusti.
-An exceptional example.

 -